RashmiSharma1191/Intellipaat-Capstone-Project-Power-BI/README.md

 # Intellipaat Capstone Project - Extracting Insights from Student Survey Data using Power BI
+I worked on a project in which :

+Industry Type: Retail Store

+Dataset: Student Survey

 As part of the Post Graduation Certification in Data Analytics program offered by i-HUB IIT Roorkie through Intellipaat, a comprehensive project was undertaken to delve into the realms of data visualization and analysis using Power BI.